Please enter the values to calculate your break-even point.

 Q = FC / C

-The revenue or total sales in which the break even occurs is calculated by multiplying break even quantity (Q) with per unit price (P).
+The revenue or total sales in which the break-even occurs is calculated by multiplying the break-even quantity (Q) with the per unit price (P).

 Break Even in Sales ($) = (FC / C) * P

-You can check these expressions and BEP calculator above at the same time to validate your results.
+You can check these expressions and the BEP calculator above at the same time to validate your results.